NightStar3/zerovsh-patcher/readme.txt

-ZeroVSH Patcher v0.3 - NightStar3 and codestation
+ZeroVSH Patcher v0.4 - NightStar3 and codestation

 ZeroVSH Patcher is a plugin that allows users to customize their PSP to the fullest extent without writting to the flash0.
 ZeroVSH Patcher redirects the loading of various file types from flash to your memory stick or internal storage, thus removing the fear of bricking.

-In version 0.2, there is support for the psp go's clock and calendar on other psp models (currently psp 1k is not supported) Please scroll down for further information.
+From version 0.2, there is support for the psp go's clock and calendar on other psp models (currently psp 1k is not supported)
+Please scroll down for further information.